 Like all medicines and vaccines, Avaxim can cause side effects, although not everybody gets them.

-- difficulty in breathing, blue discolouration of the tongue or lips,
+- difficulty in breathing, blue colour of the tongue or lips

 - swelling of the face and neck

 Very common reactions (reported by more than 1 in 10 people):